Dexesttp/town-of-spirals/readme.md

 `node build/ts/debug.js`

 Note : you can emulate people by typing `1>!s <command>` for channel or `1p>!s <command>` for direct messages

+Note (2): If you want to skip having to type `npm run build` after each command, you can use `npm run watch-build` to have a watching compiler running on your code.

 ## License